 When problems occur during installation or daily use, systematic troubleshooting identifies the root cause quickly.
 The following sections address the most common issues on Rocky Linux with actionable solutions.

-When VS Code fails to start, launch it from the terminal to capture detailed error messages that reveal the underlying problem:
+When VS Code fails to start, launch it from the terminal with verbose output to capture detailed error messages that reveal the underlying problem:

 code --verbose